Sustainability in Our Facilities

 To be designated zero-waste-to-landfill, each facility had to:

 Our Fairfield plant partnered with a third-party vendor in 2011 to implement a recycling program that identified additional recyclable materials and placed recycling containers in easy access to employees.
-Since then, the plant has recycled nearly 2,000 tons of materials and composts virtually all employee food waste.
-Landfill waste has gone down by more than 70%, and the plant currently diverts more than 98% of its waste stream from landfill.
+As of 2019, the plant recycled nearly 2,000 tons of materials and composts virtually all employee food waste, landfill waste has been reduced by more than 70%, and more than 98% of its the plants waste stream has been diverted from landfill.

-Our Rogers plant identified new recycling streams, such as changing over to recyclable brown paper towels in the break rooms and restrooms and increasing recycling effectiveness through improved signage, minimizing the amount of recyclable material sent to a waste-to-energy facility.
-In addition to an existing program to regrind plastic scrap and reuse it on site, these reuse options helped the plant divert over 98% of the waste it generates.
+Our Rogers plant identified new recycling streams, such as changing over to recyclable brown paper towels in the break rooms and restrooms and increasing recycling effectiveness through improved signage and minimizing the amount of recyclable material sent to a waste-to-energy facility.
+In addition to an existing program to regrind plastic scrap and reuse it on site, these reuse options helped the plant divert over 98% of the waste it generates, as of 2019.

 Targeting Waste Streams